joe-crick/calendar-model/readme.md

 ####  5.2. <a name='DefineanEventBinder'></a>Define an Event Binder

 Each `Day` in a result set returned by Calendar Model contains an `events` property.
 The `events` property can store an arbitrary set \(Array\) of data.
-Event data lives outside of the Calendar Model, and is one-way, one-time bound to `Day`s when a result set is generated.
+Event data lives outside of the Calendar Model, and is one-way, one-time bound to `Day`s.

+Event binding occurs when a `Day` is created.
+The constructor calls the `getEvents` function to populate the contents of the event.
+The `Day`s inner `Date` instance is passed as an argument to the `getEvents` function.

 For example, given the following event data format: